Home

 After nine years alone, on June 13, 1869, Sarah married 54-year-old Frederick Nicolay (1815- ? ), also spelled "Nicklow," who was 14 years older than his bride.

-Sarah and Frederick had two children, Ida E. Speicher Anderson, and one who died in infancy.
+Sarah and Frederick went on to produce two children of their own, Ida E. Speicher Anderson plus one who died in infancy.

 The fates of Sarah and Frederick are unknown but will be added here when learned.